Banks Tips

 ABSA, Standard, Nedbank, First National Bank(FNB)

-particular reason I don't like banks much.
-When the Reserve Bank dropped
+reason I don't like banks much.
+When the Reserve Bank dropped the repo rate

-the repo rate with 1 % last year, all banks followed by dropping the rate
+with 1 % some years ago, all banks followed by dropping the rate to the public

-Also: "SA bank charges may be world’s highest" - see Consumerfair
+Also: "SA bank charges may be world’s highest" - as per Consumerfair

 Cheques: